filipekstrm/filipekstrm.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in machine learning at Linköping University, supervised by Professor Fredrik Lindsten.
-I research deep learning methods with the discovery of new materials being the main motivation.
-This has resulted in works related to graph neural networks and diffusion models.
+I obtained my PhD in machine learning in November 2025 from Linköping University where I was supervised by Professor Fredrik Lindsten.
+My thesis concerned deep learning methods with the discovery of new materials being the main motivation.
+This resulted in works related to graph neural networks and diffusion models published at NeurIPS, ICML, and AISTATS.
+Currently, I am focused on generative models.

-> I am on the job market: I will graduate in November 2025 and I am looking for the next step in my career.
+> I am on the job market: I will for now stay at Linköping University, but I am still open for new opportunities.

 # Latest News
+* *2025-11-07* I have defended my thesis! 🎓🎓
 * *2025-10-20* [DDSMC](https://proceedings.mlr.press/v267/ekstrom-kelvinius25b.html) is now implemented in the [InverseBench codebase](https://github.com/devzhk/InverseBench)
 * *2025-10-06* My PhD thesis is now available [online](http://urn.kb.se/resolve?urn=urn:nbn:se:liu:diva-218503)!
 I'll defend on November 7.
 * *2025-07-03* Code for [DDSMC](https://arxiv.org/abs/2502.06379) is now out: <https://github.com/filipekstrm/ddsmc>